react-ninjia/Orion-driver-audio/README.md

 MIT License

 ## Source Code
-If you want to study the code; you can look "ORION-1.0-Audio" folder directly here on Github download the .ZIP!
+If you want to study the code; you can look "ORION-1.0-Audio" folder directly here on Github download the unzipped file.

 However, I highly recommend downloading the .ZIP file and extracting it for the installation.